Documents required for Immigration and Border Protection clearance

 restricted.
 You may need a permit to carry these items in and out of Australia.

-declaring restricted items table for a summary on what you can and can't carry and what you need to declare on your Incoming and Outgoing Passenger Cards.
-There are penalties for not declaring illegal and restricted items and for making false declarations on your Incoming or Outgoing Passenger Card.
+declaring restricted items table for a summary on what you can and can't carry and what you need to declare.
+There are penalties for not declaring illegal and restricted items and for making false declarations on your Incoming Passenger Card.

 Contact us or the consulate or embassy of the countries you're visiting.
 Check at